5 Stages to Consider for a tenant-to-tenant Office 365 migration

 In the post migration stage, the organization should make plans to spin down the old infrastructure.
 However, it is likely that the old directory will need to remain operational until all applications are moved.
 Depending on when applications, software, or services are moved, some users from the acquiring company may need accounts in these environments as teams merge.
 This “fall back” scenario is often ignored, but it’s extremely important, and should be planned for.
 A simple way to counter this is by completing an application mapping exercise, and determining which applications are coming over from the acquired company, and when.
 The management of the source/old directory could be subject to applicable system audits, and will likely need ongoing maintenance to keep it accurate, and up to date.

-Like most IT projects, if your organization goes through the appropriate preparations and planning, your tenant-to-tenant migration project will likely complete with fewer issues.
-If you’re looking for tenant-to-tenant Office 365 migration help, please reach out with your project requirements.
+Like most IT projects, if your organization goes through the appropriate preparations and planning, your tenant to tenant migration project will likely complete with fewer issues.
+If you’re looking for Office 365 tenant to tenant migration help, please reach out with your project requirements.